MrFixThis/gorilla/README.md

-intended to immerse myself in the magical waters of [Interpreters](https://en.wikipedia.org/wiki/Interpreter_(computing)) and [Compilers](https://en.wikipedia.org/wiki/Compiler), and also to improve my skills in the awesome last mentioned technology.
+intended to immerse myself in the magical waters of [Interpreters](https://en.wikipedia.org/wiki/Interpreter_(computing)) and [Compilers](https://en.wikipedia.org/wiki/Compiler), and also to improve my skills in the awesome aforementioned technology.

 ## TODOS
 - [ ] Improve the README: